Quick start guide: WordPress on Amazon Lightsail

 For more information, see Getting the application user name and password for your Bitnami instance in Amazon Lightsail.

 Step 2: Sign in to your WordPress website

 Now that you have the default user password, navigate to your WordPress website’s home page, and sign in to the administration dashboard.
-After you’re signed in, you can change the default password to something that is easier to remember.
+After you’re signed in, you can change the default password.

 On your instance management page, under the Connect tab, make note of the public IP.